leszek-wojcik/robobo/docs/_posts/2018-03-09-robobo-design.md

 - Robobo design assumes existence of main controller entity.
 This entity is responsible for communication with all motors.
 Main controller would run on thread with lower priority than servo controllers.
-It woudl receive notification when requested Motor position will be achieved.
+It would receive notification when requested Motor position will be achieved.
 Main controller will be responsible for geometry calculation.